Surface Tension

 Therefore, they have to create holes in the top of their products to allow water in.

-The problem is, these holes also allow small debris in.
+The problem is, these holes allow small debris in as well.
 Remember, a single tree can drop a tremendous amount of seeds, pollen, sap and needles – more than enough to slip into, or block the holes and clog your gutters and the leaf filter or screen itself.

 This means the homeowner has to clean not just his gutters, but his gutter screens too!

-While doing an excellent job of keeping debris out of the gutter, the micro-mesh has a different problem.
-Pollen, tree sap, oak tassels and other sticky debris gets trapped on the micro mesh and covers the micro-perforations.
+While keeping debris out of the gutter, the micro-mesh has a different problem – the pollen, tree sap, oak tassels, and other sticky debris get trapped on the micromesh and cover the micro-perforations.

-The result of a clogged gutter filter is that rainwater has no way to enter the gutters.
-This can force thousands of gallons of water to flow over your gutters, down the face of your soffit, fascia and siding ending up in a pool around your foundation.
+The result of a clogged gutter filter is that rainwater has no way to enter the gutter system.
+This can force thousands of gallons of water to flow over your gutters, down the face of your soffit, fascia, and siding ending up in a pool around your foundation.

 Clearly, a solid gutter cover is needed to prevent these problems.